ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

 Alx, shell basic script:
-16. Script that clean all file created by emacs
+17. Script that creates 3 directories in the current's one